polyglot-compiler/JLang/README.md

 JLang
 ========

 JLang adds an LLVM back end to the [Polyglot](https://www.cs.cornell.edu/projects/polyglot/) compiler, translating Java down to LLVM IR.
+From there, a back end can translate to the architecture of choice.

 Since Polyglot already translates extended Java code into vanilla Java ASTs, JLang should be interoperable with other Polyglot extensions by default.
 However, JLang aims to be extensible itself, so that one can write optimized LLVM translations for language extensions when needed.

 A user manual and developer guide can be found on the [JLang website](https://polyglot-compiler.github.io/JLang/).

 Contributing
 ------------